assembler-0/SIFT/README.md

 ## 🏆 Honorable Mentions

-Special thanks to the original project, ESST, which inspired the structure and documentation style of this enhanced version.
+Special thanks to the original project, ESST, which inspired the structure and intensity of this enhanced version.

 ## ⚡ Performance Notes